 While the HomeBuyer’s report tends to be the most popular, there are no particular rules about the type of survey you should get, as this will depend on the type and age of your property.

 None of the surveys above will cover elements such as central heating systems, wiring or plumbing, so we would recommend you carry out further independent checks of areas such as gas and electrics.
-For more information of why you need a survey and the different options, click here.

 Planning for the future